Skip to content

 • The numInsertionWorkersPerCollection option determines the number of insertion workers to run concurrently for each collection.
 The default value is 1, but you can increase the value to increase the speed of large imports.
 It's a best practice to start with one worker for each vCPU on your Amazon DocumentDB cluster's primary instance.

-• The numParallelCollections option determines the number of collections that mongorestore restores at the same time.
+• To control how many collections mongorestore restores simultaneously, use the numParallelCollections option.
 The default value is 4, but you can increase the value to increase the speed of the mongorestore process.

-• Before you import large datasets, create the indexes on the target Amazon DocumentDB cluster.
+• Create your indexes on the target Amazon DocumentDB cluster before you import large datasets.
 Use the Amazon DocumentDB index tool on the GitHub website.
-During the data load, indexing operations are done at the same time.
-When you create your indexes first, you provide the --noIndexRestore option and skip the index creation step.
+Indexing operations run at the same time during the data load.
+When you create your indexes first, you can use the --noIndexRestore option and skip the index creation step.

-• Confirm that the primary instance of the target Amazon DocumentDB cluster isn't throttling and has sufficient resources, such as memory and CPU.
-Use Amazon Cloudwatch metrics, performance and resource utilization diagnostics, and Performance Insights to monitor resource utilization for your Amazon DocumentDB cluster.
+• Monitor your target Amazon DocumentDB cluster’s primary instance to make sure that it doesn't throttle and it has enough resources including memory and CPU.
+You can use Amazon Cloudwatch metrics, performance and resource utilization diagnostics, and Performance Insights to track resource utilization.
 If it's required, then scale up the primary instance.
 Scale down the instance after the restore is complete.

 Related information